why we grow

 Heritage Gardens is a small market garden (1/2 acre) located on a 60 acre private property and horse farm atop scenic Platt Hill in Winchester, Connecticut.

-2016 will be our sixth season.
+2017 will be our seventh season.
 We continue to expand in order to meet the need of local hunger-relief organizations as well as the demand of our retail partners and CSA supporters.

 Support to others